aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 Romeo comes up with this big plan.
 The first step of his plan is for Juliet to get to the church.
 What is her excuse for going to church?
 Also, after the fact, what weird thing does Romeo request?
 Hint: what does "A tackled stair" mean?

+## Scene 5

+*How long has Juliet been waiting for the Nurse to come with word from Romeo?*

+Look at what Juliet says at the beginning of the scene.
+She is complaining about how long the nurse is taking to ask Romeo what time the wedding will be.

+*The Nurse knows Juliet has been waiting for news, yet she continues to put Juliet off.
+Why do you think she does this?
+What does this scene reveal about their relationship?*

+The Nurse has a very distinct personality of making (sometimes inappropriate) jokes.
+This is usually with Juliet.
+Why is this?
+How does her history with Juliet influence her relationship with Juliet?

+*What task does the Nurse mention she must do at the end of scene five*

+We already know what Romeo told the Nurse Juliet has to do.
+This has to do with how Romeo will sneak into her room.